myjekylljourney/minima/about.md

 2. Templates that I can edit.
 3. Creates very fast sites.
 4. Has a system to add content without making changes to the original files.

-After digging around I came across an article on Makeuseof.com (check it out it’s a great website).
+After digging around I came across an article on <a href="https://www.makeuseof.com/">Makeuseof.com</a> (check it out it’s a great website).
 The article was about static site generators.
 This seemed to be the answer to all my problems.
 So I downloaded ruby, installed Jekyll and followed all the complex but clear instructions on the Jekyll site.
 Finally, I had a site.
 I was expecting something much more elaborate and colorful but that's okay because there are themes, right?
 I went to one of the links on the Jekyll website and picked out a nice theme.
 I followed instructions and tried to install it to no avail.
 I didn’t realize that there are Gem based themes and non gem based themes.
 All the tutorials discuss gem based themes.
 I didn't understand why there was no documentation that I could understand for non gem themes.